 Each DCC Gateway Connection user shall take all reasonable steps to ensure that their usage does not exceed 120% of their forecast in Table 1.

-When a DCC Gateway Connection user’s actual number of requests for a particular type of access, as set out in Table 1, to the SMKI Repository exceeds 120% of its forecast, the DCC Service Desk may inform the DCC Gateway Connection user via secured electronic means as set out in the SMKI Repository User Guide.
+When a DCC Gateway Connection user’s actual number of requests for a particular type of access, as set out in Table 1, to the SMKI Repository exceeds 120% of its forecast, the Service Desk may inform the DCC Gateway Connection user via secured electronic means as set out in the SMKI Repository User Guide.

-Each DCC Gateway Connection user shall notify the DCC Service Desk of any short term or long term usage which is expected to exceed 120% of its forecast and the DCC shall make reasonable attempts to meet this additional demand which may include proposal of a schedule when this additional demand can be met without adversely affecting the provision of the service.
+Each DCC Gateway Connection user shall notify the Service Desk of any short term or long term usage which is expected to exceed 120% of its forecast and the DCC shall make reasonable attempts to meet this additional demand which may include proposal of a schedule when this additional demand can be met without adversely affecting the provision of the service.

 Error Responses

-The DCC shall ensure that where an error occurs in the use or operation of the SMKI Repository Portal interface, an error message shall be generated.
-This error message shall be communicated to the DCC Gateway Connection user.
-The error message shall include a clear reason for the error.

-The DCC shall ensure that where an error occurs in the use or operation of the SMKI Repository SFTP Interface an error message is returned as defined in SSH File Transfer Protocol, Draft 13, July 2006 and the SMKI Repository Interface Design Specification section 2.3.1.

-The DCC shall ensure that where an error occurs in the use or operation of the SMKI Repository Web Service interface, an error message shall be generated.
-This error message shall be communicated to the DCC Gateway Connection users as defined in the SMKI Repository Interface Specification.

-In cases where there is a failure of the service or infrastructure, or a delay in the processing of a request that causes the DCC Gateway Connection user’s browser or a device upstream of the SRI to abandon the request before the SRI begins to execute the request, the generation or delivery of a SMKI Repository Interface error message may not be possible.
+In cases where there is a failure of the service or infrastructure, or a delay in the processing of a request that causes the DCC Gateway Connection user’s browser or a device upstream of the SMKI Repository Interface to abandon the request before the SMKI Repository Interface begins to execute the request, the generation or delivery of a SMKI Repository Interface error message may not be possible.

 Appendix A Templates for Information to be supplied by Parties

-Each DCC Connection user shall provide to the DCC via the DCC Service Desk, using the mechanism as set out in the SMKI Repository User Guide, the forecast information identified in this Appendix in regard to their proposed use of the DCC Gateway Connection user’s connection to the SMKI Repository.
+Each DCC Gateway Connection user shall provide to the DCC via the DCC Service Desk, using the mechanism as set out in the SMKI Repository User Guide, the forecast information identified in this Appendix in regard to their proposed use of the DCC Gateway Connection user’s connection to the SMKI Repository.

 Usage Forecast